Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 2002

-On 16 June th first Holy Communion service is held in St Augustine's church following completion of conservation work undertaken on behalf of the Churches Conservation Trust.
+St Augustine's church following completion of conservation work undertaken on behalf of the Churches Conservation Trust.
 Later in the year, City Works begins work onthe renovation of the churchyard, mending paths, walls, etc.

 2003